iqbal89co/gigih-family-catering/README.md

 # Asumption

-- Customer have non unique email address, if owner want to send email to customer, than API will query the unique email
+- Customer table have unique email address

 # Rails on Replit